This and that

 mean something to me, with the exception of one - N Hilditch.

-photograph appears to be signed in pencil at the bottom right hand
+photograph appears to be signed in pencil (right) at the bottom right-hand

-corner by Clifford V Kendall who took the picture (right).
+corner by Clifford V. Kendall, the Nantwich photographer, who took the picture.

 Dorothy Vaughan used to write about Nantwich history.
 Her father-in-law, L